When Cosmonaut Sergei Krikalev finally gets back down to Earth next

 As landing is a reach for stability in a moment

-of instability, he will give the oops, followed by impact.
+of instability, I will give the oops, followed by impact.

 A snuff of smoke from the tires as it touches down,

 and the capsule will hold the road so pretty-good,

 will roll to a stop on a snowy interstate.